autowarefoundation/autoware/ros/src/computing/planning/decision/packages/decision_maker/README.md

 ##### Use vector map
-- The stopline, roadsign and the vector map files that accompany them are required.
+The stopline, roadsign and the vector map files that accompany them are required.
 1. Open stopline file and change the value of SignID column that you want to stop to the roadsign's ID to be linked.
 2. Open the roadsign file and change the value in the Type column for the ID linked in the previous step.
 Details of the Type are same as stop_flag.
 Example image:
 <img src="docs/stopline_vectormap.png" width=800>

 3. Start driving with the modified vector map.

+##### Publish topic
+You need to know in advance the index of the waypoint you want to stop.
+The index is `gid` of waypoint.
+1. Publihsh `state/stop_order_wpidx` topic with the index you want to stop.
+2. After the vehicle has stopped, publish `/state_cmd` topic with `clear` key and then the vehicle will resume driving.

 ### Lane change
   1. Start driving with waypoint files necessary for lane change